How to cycle a fish tank

 The short version

-Dose the empty tank with ammonia.
+Add ammonia to the empty tank.
 Wait.
 Test the water daily.
 Ammonia will spike, then drop as bacteria colonize the filter.
 Nitrite will spike next, then drop as a second bacterial population establishes.
-When ammonia and nitrite both read 0 within 24 hours of dosing, the cycle is done and the tank can hold fish.
+When ammonia and nitrite both read 0 within 24 hours of the last ammonia addition, the cycle is done and the tank can hold fish.

 What's happening biologically